 We went to sleep.
 You would maybe think, that sleeping on a sand dune is comfortable.
 Well, it is not.
 Sand has always some bumps somewhere and you end up waking up every now and then because some part of your back is hurting like crazy.
 And also, the fine sand gets everywhere!

 An Apexx, it is apparently just about the best thing money can buy in the world of buggying.
 It is the wet dream for many.
 The buggies are made to measure and last for a life time.
-So, that peace of news drove the Waffle to the verge of a melt down.
+So, that piece of news drove my dear Waffle to the verge of a melt down.
 His brain seemed to get twisted and tangled into it self.
 He thought I was lying for a moment, I convinced him that I wasn’t.
 He was an absolute mess for the whole day, but mainly insanely happy!
 I am afraid that his smile is gonna leave permanent damage.

 I am slightly afraid about what is going to happen, when Waffle is finally able to hop onto a buggy, that actually moves somewhere and in which he is actually locked safely into the seat.
 He is planning on starting to fly with the buggy.
 Insane?
 Yes.